 This semester course is an elective for students who desire to improve their SAT mathematics scores.
 Students in SAT mathematics will develop reasoning skills and a conceptual knowledge base needed for success on the SAT examination.
 Test-taking strategies and techniques will also be discussed.
 Throughout the semester simulated practice SAT tests will be administered to prepare for the actual test.

 HISTORY

 4430 World History Honors

-NCAA 5.0 Credits HIS Prerequisite: A grade of 87 or above in Grade 8 gifted class and teacher recommendation.
+Prerequisite: A grade of 87 or above in Grade 8 social studies class and teacher recommendation.

 This course presents an in-depth survey of world history.